shopsmart/ClJ/README.md

     }
 ```

-* One for dynamically calling Clojure using a form similar to "do"
+* One for dynamically calling Clojure using a form similar to "do".
+With this form, clojure functions
+can be passed easily to Clojure functions.
+The DSL also provides a lexically-scoped implementation
+of "let".
+See the tests for documentation on what is supported.

 ```java